 - Exercise…and rest.
 The busyness of the holiday season can lead us to skip regular physical activity, but it’s important for diabetics to keep up with a doctor-approved exercise regimen on a consistent basis.
 Follow that up with at least 7 – 8 hours of sleep per night to stay in optimal health.

 If you’d like additional tips to stay healthy throughout the holidays and beyond with diabetes, contact the senior care professionals at Harmony Home Health & Hospice.
-We’re available with a full range of customized Salt Lake City home care services to ensure older adults are as safe, comfortable, and healthy as possible.
+We’re available with a full range of customized services in home care in Ogden to ensure older adults are as safe, comfortable, and healthy as possible.
 Call us at 1-877-I-NEED-CARE (1-877-463-3322) any time to learn more!